Booker T (wrestler): United States Champion (2005–2006)

-On the February 24 episode of SmackDown!, Booker and Sharmell provided guest commentary for a match involving The Boogeyman.
-After defeating his opponents, Boogeyman dumped a bucket of worms onto the announce table where they were sitting, frightening the two.
-Over the next few weeks, Boogeyman would stalk Booker and Sharmell.
-Booker and Boogeyman were set to face off on the March 18 Saturday Night's Main Event XXXII, but the match was canceled due to Booker faking a knee injury to escape competition.
-The feud eventually culminated at WrestleMania 22, with Booker and Sharmell losing to Boogeyman.
+On the February 24 episode of SmackDown!, Booker T and Sharmell provided guest commentary for a match involving The Boogeyman.
+After defeating his opponents, The Boogeyman dumped a bucket of worms onto the announce table where they were sitting, frightening the two.
+Over the next few weeks, The Boogeyman would stalk Booker T and Sharmell.
+Booker T and The Boogeyman were set to face off on the March 18 Saturday Night's Main Event XXXII, but the match was canceled due to Booker T faking a knee injury to escape competition.
+The feud eventually culminated at WrestleMania 22 on April 2, with Booker T and Sharmell losing to The Boogeyman.
 The couple received a restraining order against The Boogeyman on the April 7 episode of SmackDown!, ending the feud.